 - a.
-Less-than-significant impact.
-The 8.53-acre project site is designated as Prime Farmland by the Farmland Mapping and Monitoring Program and is currently being farmed (McIntosh 2018).
-Specifically, the Milham sandy loam soils at the project site are considered prime farmland where water is available for irrigation (McIntosh 2018).
-The Farmland Conversion Study performed a Land Evaluation Site Assessment (LESA) analysis of the project site; the LESA score for the site was calculated at 34, which means that the conversion of the site from agriculture to urban use is no significant (McIntosh 2018).
+No impact.
+The Farmland Mapping and Monitoring Program (DOC 2019) designates the project site as Urban.
+The site is not being farmed or grazed, and the site is bordered by major streets and development.
 The project does not convert 100 acres or more of the farmlands designated Prime, Unique, or of Statewide Importance to nonagricultural uses.
 Therefore, the project would not significantly convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) to non-agricultural use. - b.
-Less-than-significant impact.
-The project site is currently zoned A (Agriculture) and is not under a Williamson Act contract.
-With the implementation of the requested zone change to M-1 (Light Manufacturing), the project would not conflict with agricultural zoning.
+No impact.
+The project site is currently zoned R-S (Residential Suburban), and is not under a Williamson Act contract.
 Therefore, the project would not conflict with existing zoning for agricultural use or a Williamson Act contract. - c.
 No impact.
-As discussed in II.b., the project site is zoned A. There are no forested lands located on the site.
+As discussed in II.b., the project site is zoned R-S for residential uses.
+There are no forested lands located on the site.
 Therefore, the project would not conflict with existing zoning for, or cause rezoning of forest land or timberland, or timberland zoned Timberland Production. - d.
 No impact.
 Please refer to response II.c.
 The project would not result in the loss of forestland or conversion of forest land to non-forest. - e.
-Less-than-significant impact.
-Please refer to responses II.a. through II.d.
+No impact.
+Please refer to responses II.a through II.d.
 This project is in an area designated for urban development by the MBGP.
 The project itself is typical of the development found in metropolitan Bakersfield.
-The project site is also in the path of contiguously developing urban land uses.
+The project site is also completely surrounded by existing and developing residential and commercial land uses.
 Therefore, the project would not involve other changes in the existing environment, which, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use.